Self-care, a local pharmacist or NHS 111 are best for minor illness or ailments

 You should also call 111 if you become ill after your GP surgery has closed and need urgent advice or medical help.
 You will be assessed, given advice and directed straight away to the local service that will help you best.

-EVENING AND WEEKEND ACCESS TO ROUTINE GP APPOINTMENTS
+EVENING AND WEEKEND ACCESS TO URGENT GP APPOINTMENTS

-GP Practices in Somerset now offer routine appointments into the early evening (between 6.30pm and 8.00pm) and weekends.
-Registered patients who need a routine appointment must book an appointment in advance by telephoning their GP practice from Monday to Friday and between the hours of 8.00am and 6.30pm.
+GP Practices in Somerset now offer urgent appointments into the early evening (between 6.30pm and 8.00pm) and weekends.
+Registered patients who need an urgent appointment must book an appointment in advance by telephoning their GP practice from Monday to Friday and between the hours of 8.00am and 6.30pm.

-Should you become ill after your GP surgery has closed, ring your surgery’s telephone number and listen to the answer phone message or telephone 111 for advice.
+Should you become ill after your GP surgery has closed ring telephone 111 for the GP Out-of-Hours Service.

-Remember to or-order any routine prescription medicines you need a week before the August Bank Holiday.
+Remember to re-order any routine prescription medicines you need a week before the Easter Bank Holiday.

-There are minor injuries units (MIU) at community hospitals in Bridgwater, Burnham-on-Sea, Chard, Frome, Glastonbury, Minehead and Shepton Mallet.
+There are seven Minor Injury Units at community hospitals in Bridgwater, Burnham-on-Sea, Chard, Frome, Glastonbury, Minehead and Shepton Mallet.

-If your injury is not serious, you can get help from an MIU rather than a busy hospital A&E department.
+If your injury is not serious you can get help from a minor injuries unit (MIU) rather than a busy hospital A&E department.
 By doing so you allow A&E staff to concentrate on people with serious and life-threatening conditions and save yourself a potentially long wait.

 Hospital A&E or the 999 ambulance service will be treating patients with life threatening and emergency conditions.
 If you or a family member are experiencing chest pain, serious loss of blood or have become unconscious then telephone 999 for an ambulance immediately.

-For further information on how to help yourself and your family this August Bank Holiday please visit www.nhs.uk.
+For further information on how to help yourself and your family this Easter Bank Holiday please visit www.nhs.uk